kudelskisecurity/haproxy-cloudflare-jwt-validator/doc/Cloudflare_JWT_validation_with_HAProxy.md

 ### Run the Test

-To run the example.. simply run the script ex:
+To run the example... simply run the script ex:

 `bash jwt_test.sh`